Egocentric Human Trajectory Forecasting with a Wearable Camera and Multi-Modal Fusion: Related Work

 \subsection{\textbf{Non-Egocentric} Human Trajectory Prediction}

 Most human trajectory prediction studies are focused on scenes captured from a bird-eye view or by a static camera, i.e., non-egocentric scenarios, with targeted applications, such as intelligent surveillance systems and crowd behavior monitoring.
 The majority of the work considers modelling pedestrian walking dynamics to approach this task.
 Early work resorted to hand-craft features such as social force~\cite{helbing1995social}.
 Recent studies have shifted to neural network-based approaches.
-Social-LSTM~\cite{alahi2016social} proposed to use social pooling layers to model human-human interactions to better predict each person's trajectory.
-Social-GAN~\cite{gupta2018social} later employed adversarial learning and a variety loss to encourage the diversity of the predicted trajectories.
-Both SoPhie~\cite{sadeghian2019sophie} and Social-BiGAT~\cite{kosaraju2019social} leveraged social interactions between pedestrians and scene context to generate a distribution of a pedestrian's future trajectories.
-Predicting multiple future trajectories has also been attempted in~\cite{liang2020garden} with the use of multi-scale location decoders.
-Liang et al.~\cite{liang2019peeking} proposed to predict a pedestrian's future trajectory and activities jointly.
-Such a joint modeling was shown to be effective to enhance trajectory prediction performance.
-Mangalam et al.~\cite{mangalam2020not} proposed to predict pedestrian trajectories conditioned on their destinations.
-A conditional 3D attention mechanism was proposed in~\cite{shafiee2021introvert} to improve pedestrian trajectory prediction.
+Typically, these approaches consider modeling the social interactions between pedestrians to predict a pedestrian's trajectory~\cite{alahi2016social,gupta2018social,sadeghian2019sophie,kosaraju2019social}, or jointly modeling future trajectory with future activities~\cite{liang2019peeking} or with destinations~\cite{mangalam2020not}.
+Liang et al.~\cite{liang2020garden} used multi-scale location decoders to predict multiple future trajectories.
+Shafiee et al.~\cite{shafiee2021introvert} proposed a conditional 3D attention mechanism for pedestrian trajectory prediction.

 Transformer~\cite{vaswani2017attention} recently has established new state-of-the-arts in a series of vision and language tasks.
 Few studies have also exploited the transformer-based architecture for pedestrian trajectory prediction.
 STAR~\cite{yu2020spatio} predicts pedestrian trajectories with only the attention mechanism, which is achieved by a graph-based spatial transformer and a temporal transformer.
 AgentFormer~\cite{yuan2021agentformer}, a transformer-based framework, jointly models temporal and social dimensions in human motion dynamics to predict future trajectories.
 Our model is also based on transformer, but we differ from them in that 1) we target for egocentric scenarios, and 2) our model encodes multiple modalities with a novel cascaded cross-attention mechanism, whereas their models are designed to use the past trajectories as the only cue for the future trajectory prediction.